jedster1111/bananagram-mk2/bananagram-frontend/README.md

 ### `docker exec -it bananagram_frontend sh`

 Attaches to a running docker container.
-To detach press `CTRL + p, CTRL + q`.
+To detach type `exit`.

 ## Available Scripts